haka-security/haka/doc/ref/state_machine.rst

         :param event: Event to be triggered on the state machine.
         :ptype event: String

-.. haka:class:: BidirectionnalState
+.. haka:class:: BidirectionalState

-    Bidirectionnal state is a more advanced state.
+    Bidirectional state is a more advanced state.
 It can handle bidirectionnal connection and will handle data parsing.
 For this purpose it defines some more events :

     .. haka:data:: up